 2: For some reason to do with previous experiences I gather, Sanyo is not going to make a disc brake dynamo hub...
 Also, Sanyo doesn't allow internet sales (except perhaps internet sales by regular shops).
 I think this is a big mistake...

-3 (late addition to this review, August 2011): It seems the NH-H27 does not comply with StVZO in power output: from testing done for dynamo drivers it seems the NH-H27 is more like a 2.4W dynamo...
+3 Late addition to this review, August 2011: It seems the NH-H27 does not comply with StVZO in power output: from testing done for dynamo drivers it seems the NH-H27 is more like a 2.4W dynamo...
 I didn't notice a low power output from the NH-H27 at low speeds (see my review of the SD-8 for information on the consequences of that lower power output) but perhaps it's in between 2.4W and 3.0W.
 I will test the power output in the StVZO way with resistors.
-The people from Sanyo do indicate however that the Sanyo produces the required 3V at 5km/h which all in all suggests that low speed performance of the Sanyo may be better than the SP 2.4W.
-A lower power output will cause weaker vibrations so the advantage of the Sanyo compared to Shimano seems to be caused by this.
+The people from Sanyo do indicate however that the Sanyo produces the required 3V at 5km/h, and this conirfms my experiences that low speed performance of the Sanyo is better than the SP SD-8/SV-8 hubs (that supply ca. 1.8 W in a 622mm wheel at 15 km/h).
+A lower power output will cause weaker vibrations so the advantage of the Sanyo compared to Shimano seems to be (partly) caused by this.

 I have done tests with a triple XM-L attached to special dynamo driver on the Sanyo to see what happens then and have done the same with the SP and Shimano dynamo hubs.
 The result is noticeable lower power output, but the SP SD-8 small wheel dynamo gives far less power still than the NH-H27, see here.